jlopezx/HomesteadHub/README.md

 # HomesteadHub: Farm-to-Table E-Commerce Application
-HomesteadHub is a Java application designed to connect local farmers (producers) directly with community residents (consumers) for purchasing fresh, local goods, eliminating the middleman."
+HomesteadHub is a Java application designed to connect local farmers (producers) directly with community residents (consumers) for purchasing fresh, local goods, eliminating the middleman.

 **Project uses a Three-Tier Architecture:**